ermuur/smart-id-documentation/Technical-overview.md

 *   HSM - Hardware security module.
 The Smart-ID HSM is running in the FIPS 186-4 mode and provides high level assurances about the security of the private keys and other cryptographic materials protected by the HSM.
 *   RA - Registration Authority.
 Component in the Smart-ID solution, which implements the User registration processes and performs the identity proofing of the Users.
 *   RP - Relying Party.
 This is the external organisation, which is using the Smart-ID solution to authenticate the customers and/or to get digital signatures from the customers.
 *   SSCD - Secure Signature Creation Device.
 Component which securely holds the private key and computes electronic signature in a secure way and mitigates the related security threats.
-Smart-ID solution includes the SSCD component.
 *   QSCD - Qualified Signature Creation Device.
-An SSCD, which complies with the requirements defined by Annex II of the [Regulation No 910/2014](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2014.257.01.0073.01.ENG).
+A SSCD, which complies with the requirements defined by Annex II of the [Regulation No 910/2014](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2014.257.01.0073.01.ENG).
 *   User - Physical person, who has subscribed to the Smart-ID services, performed the identity verification and has installed the Smart-ID App on his mobile device.

 ## Smart-ID services